 It was great to work and partner with ECS on our project.
 Great process knowledge and always available for follow-up questions.
 We started up 7-years ago and ECS still monitors and follows our process.
 Bill Malach Manager, Water Environment Services City of St. Peters

-The City of St Peters had tried different methods of composting biosolids at their site including static piles and turned windrows.
-They had learned a lot about composting their biosolids and were looking for a technology vendor that would appreciate their efforts and incorporate their findings into a newly designed ASP facility.
+The City of St. Peters had tried different methods of composting biosolids at their site including static piles and turned windrows.
+They had learned a lot about composting their biosolids and were looking for a technology vendor that would appreciate their efforts and incorporate their findings into a newly designed aerated static pile (ASP) facility.
 The challenges included seasonally changing feedstocks, diverse weather conditions, and an odor sensitive site.
 A proven ASP technology that had automated aeration controls, a heat retaining configuration, and biofiltration.

 ECS was the selected technology provider via a competitive process and worked with the City’s engineering firm, Black and Veatch, to design the facility.
 The first priority was to take into account all of the facility’s possible (regional and local) feedstocks and appropriately size the process to fit the site.
 ECS modeled numerous mixing solutions, tonnages/volumes and recipes to determine an optimal facility size at 30,000 tons per year.